 - Con - The system advises a betting bank to cover at least eight losses, so you could blow your bank and lose a substantial amount with nine losses.

-- Con - Most people do not have the disposable income required to have a big enough bankroll for the martingale system.
+- Con - Most people do not have the disposable income required to have a big enough bankroll for the Martingale System.

-The martingale system is sound on paper and if utilised correctly, but there is one obvious flaw.
-What if you lose all of your bets?
-You’ve blown your betting bank and if you are fortunate enough to have further funds, do you cut your immense losses, or do you continue to chase?
-It’s hard to imagine such downsides for selective professional bettors, but you can imagine the mess a casual bettor who doesn’t think too far ahead could create.
+It's hard to imagine such downsides for selective professional bettors, but you can imagine the mess a casual bettor who doesn't think too far ahead could create.

 A deeper examination of pros and cons